langchain-ai/langserve/README.md

 as a REST API.

-This library is integrated with [FastAPI](https://fastapi.tiangolo.com/) and uses [pydantic](https://docs.pydantic.dev/latest/) for data validation.
+This library is integrated with [FastAPI](https://fastapi.tiangolo.com/) and uses [pydantic](https://docs.pydantic.dev/latest/) for data validation.I'll update

 In addition, it provides a client that can be used to call into runnables deployed on a server.